 How do I dispose of trash?

 The College provides dumpsters in a variety of locations around campus.
 Most electronic items are not permitted in the dumpsters, so review signage before utilizing them.
-Check back for updates regarding the arrival date of dumpsters on campus.
-Click here to view a map of dumpster locations.
-Any furniture outside of a suite or room after May 9 is subject to be removed by Facilities / Housekeeping and placed into dumpster.
+Begining Friday May 10th, extra dumpsters will be available to depose of move-out trash.
+Click here for a map of dumpster locations.
+Any furniture left outside of a suite or room is subject to be removed by Facilities / Housekeeping and placed into dumpster.

 Where do I take my unwanted reusable items?

-The Sustainable Move-Out tent will be behind BPS for students to drop off or swap larger items and food.
-Please check back for details closer to closing.
+The Sustainable Move-Out tent will be behind BPS from May 13-17 (11am to 6pm) for students to drop off or swap larger items and food.
 The Goodwill on Main Street in Trappe (a few minutes’ walk past the 900s) is open 9am to 9pm Monday to Saturday, and Sunday 12pm to 5pm.
-More information on sustainable move-out will be available closer to graduation/move-out.
+Click here to visit the Sustainable Move Out page!

 What are damage charges?

 Damage charges accrue during the academic school year and at closing.
-Residents are responsible for repairs to the physical space and furnishings in individual rooms and common areas that are beyond ordinary wear.
+Residents are responsible for intentional damages to the physical space and furnishings in individual rooms and common areas that are beyond ordinary wear.
 Residents are also responsible for damages in their community that occur during the academic year.
-Residents should fill out this survey by Sunday, May 19 of any charges for which they wish to take responsibility.
-For more information related to damage charges, please refer to the Student Handbook.
+Residents should fill out this survey by Sunday, May 19 for any charges for which they wish to take responsibility.
+For more information related to damage charges, please refer to the facilities section of the Student Handbook.